basics/nuxt-booster/docs/src/guide/usage.md

 ## Import components

 Until now, components were imported either statically (`import component from '@/component';`) or dynamically (`import('@/component')`).
 However, with these two variants, hydration cannot be controlled.
-As a result, all components are also initialized on initial load. `nuxt-speedkit` offers a corresponding loader for this feature request.
+As a result, all components are also initialized on initial load. `nuxt-booster` offers a corresponding loader for this feature request.
 Each async component import should be enclosed with this loader in a page or layout.

 - 'Ensures that components are initialized only when needed in the visible viewport.'
 - 'Optimizes initialization of critical components on initial page load (critical components are initially in the visible viewport).'